Help Center/Cloud Container Engine/Best Practices/Networking/Connecting a Cluster to the Peer VPC Through an Enterprise Router

 Application Scenarios

-Before attaching VPCs to the enterprise routers, determine the VPC CIDR blocks and the enterprise routers' route table.
-Ensure that the following requirements are met.
+Before attaching VPCs to an enterprise router, determine the VPC CIDR blocks and the enterprise routers' route table.
+Ensure that the requirements listed in the table below are met.

 Resource